-Monroe Park to close for 12-18 months as upgrades usher in new era
+Monroe Park to close for 12-18 months starting Nov.
+14

-RICHMOND, Va. – Historic Monroe Park will close in early November, and when it reopens in late 2017– or likely in 2018 — it will be a renovated green space under watchful management.
+RICHMOND, Va. – Historic Monroe Park will be closed to the public on Monday, November 14 and when it reopens in late 2017– or likely in 2018 — it will be a renovated green space under watchful management.

 The oldest park in Richmond will be upgraded to 21st century environmental standards while preserving aspects of its historical significance; the fountain will be restored, as will the primary structure the Checkers House, in a future phase.